JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 sidebar_label: Plastic SCM testing
 ---

-When changig the `segment_plastic.go` file, you may need to test your changes against an actual instance of [Plastic SCM][plastic].
+When changing the `segment_plastic.go` file, you may need to test your changes against an actual instance of [Plastic SCM][plastic].
 This doc should bring you up to speed with Plastic SCM.

 In the [contributing doc][contributing] there is a section about [dev containers & codespaces][devcontainer].
 You can setup Plastic SCM inside these as well.

-## Sever Setup
+## Server Setup

 Here you can find the [official setup instructions][setup-instructions].
 I'll describe it in short: